This document discusses and details solutions for the security requirements of the Apertis system.

 Secure software updates are a very important topic in the security of the platform.
 Checking integrity and authenticity of the software packages installed in the system is crucial; an altered package might compromise the security of the whole platform.

 This section is only related with security aspects, not the whole software distribution update mechanism, which will be covered in a separate document.
-The technology used for this is the same one used by Ubuntu.
-It’s called Secure APT and was introduced in Debian in 2005.
+The technology used for this is the same one used by Debian since 2005: Secure APT.

 The public PGP key is shipped along with the product.
 When the package manager obtains updates or new packages it checks that the signature on the Release file is valid, and that all hashes match.
 The security of this approach relies on the fact that any tampering with the package or with the Packages file would make the hashes not match, and any changes done to the Release file would render the signature invalid.